 TikTok and the future of social media for banks

-When we think of up-and-coming social media platforms, the hottest right now is TikTok.
+When we think of up-and-coming social media platforms in 2024, the hottest right now is still TikTok.
 If you’re not familiar with the app, TikTok is a video-based platform where brands and individuals can upload short (between 15 and 30 seconds) entertaining clips for their audience.

 Most videos posted to TikTok will receive at least some views, usually receiving hundreds or thousands fairly quickly at low cost and low effort.
 Remember that the demographic skews younger here, so keep your content relevant to this group.

 While the high view count is enticing, the value of TikTok views is questionable.
 The younger audience on TikTok also comes with its own challenges.
 These users are perceptive and quickly see through brands that aren’t genuine.
 They have short attention spans and easily navigate around ads, so keeping them engaged with banking (rather than entertainment) content can be a struggle.

 As a new platform, the true ROI of TikTok is still unknown, but early data suggests few website referrals and leads, and low engagement for educational content.
 Similarly, the advertising options are still in their infancy, with little targeting relevancy for financial institutions.

 If you’re still interested in giving TikTok a go, look to your internal team for support and create a few fun videos to get you going.
 There’s no harm in trying out the platform and abandoning it later if you run out of time or don’t see success.
 As with your other channels, focus on helping or entertaining first, selling second.
 Re-create content that other successful banks have made and start an educational series that can be shared across your other video platforms like YouTube.

 Take your first steps on banking social media